 Parsnips have some pretty impressive health benefits.
 They are high in fiber, potassium and folic acid.
 They are even a natural diuretic.
 These things together make parsnips especially great for heart health.

 Growing Parsnips, Varieties and Cautions

 If you decide to grow your own parsnips, there are a few different types of parsnip based on shape — the bulbous parsnip, the wedge parsnip and the bayonet parsnip.
 The bayonet parsnip is the most common type to find in the United States.
 The most common variety being the variety Hollow Crown.
 But be aware that you might have a skin reaction to the sap of the parsnip greens.
 They can cause a chemical burn on your skin sometimes.
 It is recommended that you stick to eating the root, and use gloves at harvest time to protect your skin, just in case.

 Parsnips are far more popular in the UK than in the US.
 While looking for great new parsnip recipes, I stumbled across a website in the UK that is focused entirely on the parsnip.
-Check it out from this link.
-It was so full of good information on growing, harvesting, storing and preparing parsnips.
-There were some wonderful parsnip recipes that I can’t wait to try.
-The next time I serve parsnips, I plan to try out the Chickpea and Parsnip Curry Recipe that can be found on the website.
+The site is full of good information on growing, harvesting, storing and preparing parsnips and included some wonderful parsnip recipes that I can’t wait to try.
+The next time I serve parsnips, I plan to try out their Chickpea and Parsnip Curry Recipe.
 It is a nice vegetarian/vegan recipe that can easily be oil free as well.
-I adapted the recipe just slightly to make it plant-based oil free, and adjusted measurements to reflect cups instead of grams.
+I modified the recipe just slightly to make it plant-based oil free, and adjusted measurements to reflect cups instead of grams.

 Chickpea and Parsnip Curry Recipe